 Platt College’s Academic Support and Career Services Coordinator offers all Platt students and graduates employment placement assistance.
 These graduate employment services include, but are not limited to the following:

-- An employment orientation at least four to eight weeks prior to graduation.
+- Career coaching at least four to eight weeks prior to graduation.
 This service will provide the student with essential information related to interviews and appointments for potential job opportunities.

 - Assistance in the preparation of employment applications and resumes.

 - Assistance in the preparation of employment cover letters as well as requests for letters of recommendation.